 Specialist mental health services

-Public specialist mental health services are available to assess and treat people with serious mental illness, including those experiencing a psychiatric crisis.
+Public specialist mental health are available to assess and treat people with serious mental illness, including those experiencing a psychiatric crisis.

 Mental health services can be contacted 24 hours a day, seven days a week.
 Professional staff at the mental health service will ask you about the problem, including questions about why you have contacted the service and whether you have used public mental health services before.
 This information will help staff decide which service will be most useful to you.